fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 256 MiB every second, so the entire base faults resident and the sharing has to show up as physics, not accounting.

-The orchestration is deliberately plain shell; the measurement loop sums Rss and Pss over every live sentry:
+The orchestration is plain shell; the measurement loop sums Rss and Pss over every live sentry:

 ```bash